-Picturing Health is a photovoice project by Media Education
+Picturing Health was a photovoice project by Media Education

-The purpose of Picturing Health is to start a conversation with everyone in Edinburgh about how we see the future of health and social care.
-Health is a social issue which affects us all and the communities in which we live our daily lives.
+The purpose of Picturing Health was to start a conversation with everyone in Edinburgh about how we see the future of health and social care.
+Health is a social issue that affects us all and the communities in which we live our daily lives.

 We asked people across Edinburgh to take a photograph about what health means to them.
 These photographs tell a story about what health means to people in Edinburgh - what needs to change, what we cherish and what we want to celebrate and protect.

-Much work has gone into bringing together this community exhibition, and we would like to acknowledge all of the organisations that have encouraged their groups to take part in workshops and supported individuals to contribute.
+Much work went into bringing together this community exhibition, and we would like to acknowledge all of the organisations that encouraged their groups to take part in workshops and supported individuals to contribute.

 There are many of these to thank, but those we know of include: